R Kelly removed from Spotify playlists

 R Kelly has denied the claims against him.

-In a statement given to Variety, his management said they would "vigorously resist this attempted public lynching of a black man."
+In a statement given to Variety, his management said they would "vigorously resist this attempted public lynching of a black man".

 #MuteRKelly was backed by the Time's Up movement and supported by Lupita Nyong'o and John Legend.